acm-cui/website-cui2023/submit/workshops.md

 CUI {{ site.conference.year }} will be the first year we have a dedicated workshops track for the conference—workshops at CUI {{ site.conference.year }} will be half-day or whole day workshop, **in-person**.

-To propose a workshop, you should write an extended abstract that the topic and your plans for the workshop.
+To propose a workshop, you should write a proposal that the topic and your plans for the workshop.
 If accepted, you will be expected to lead on the organisation of the workshop.
 At least one workshop organizer is expected to attend the conference.
 Workshops can be planned to be fully in-person or in hybrid mode.

 ## Key dates